Gazprom to pull out of Lithuania's CHP plant

-VILNIUS (Reuters) - Russian gas giant Gazprom (GAZP.MM) has decided to pull out of a combined heat and power (CHP) plant in Lithuania’s second-largest city Kaunas, the plant’s chief executive said on Friday.
+VILNIUS, April 13 (Reuters) - Russian gas giant Gazprom has decided to pull out of a combined heat and power (CHP) plant in Lithuania’s second-largest city Kaunas, the plant’s chief executive said on Friday.

 The Russian gas supplier bought a 99.5 percent stake in the plant in 2003, but the city’s council did not approve its expansion plans and the company faced legal arbitration over investments.